Plucky young chicken entrepreneur sets sights on overseas markets

 Callum continued: “I wanted to become a Role Model to let others know that it’s okay to do something different.
 It’s great speaking to people in their final years of education who might be wondering what their next move is and allowing them to understand that it is okay to take the risk and trust in yourself.”

-Callum received business mentoring from a fellow Big Ideas Wales Role Model and commercial property developer, John Bell, back when he was just 15, and with this experience in mind Callum wanted to share his experiences with other budding young entrepreneurs to encourage them on their own business journeys.
+Callum received business mentoring from a fellow Big Ideas Wales Role Model and commercial property developer, John Bell, when he was just 15, and wanted to encourage other budding young entrepreneurs on their own business journeys.

 Speaking of Callum’s achievements, John said: “Callum epitomises the type of entrepreneur we need in Wales.
 Taking a risk can be daunting and not many do it, instead living by the words of ‘if only’.
 But ultimately nobody can knock you for trying and learning from your mistakes along the way.
 I’m so pleased that Callum’s risk-taking paid off and he is flourishing as a young entrepreneur.”

-And in the longer term, Callum is currently exploring opening Clydach Farm’s first retail site and even venturing into speciality nutritional food and drinks for humans.
+In the longer term, Callum is exploring opening Clydach Farm’s first retail site and even venturing into speciality nutritional food and drinks for humans.

 He said: “When I started the business five years ago, I was well aware that I was only 13 years old and it would be difficult to get potential customers to trust me and treat me as a serious and viable business person.